OPEN MARKET LISTING AND BOOKING HELP SERVICE FOR INDEPENDENT MOVING HELPERS

 Appointments will be offered to you only if and when your services are chosen by a moving company, out of the selection of all your competitors, which might be often, seldom, never, or anywhere in between.
 It's AGMC's right to rank your contractor services, it's the moving companies' right to choose your services (or not), and you are the one responsible for trying to increase your sales frequency by you working to make your services a better shopping choice than your competitors.

-As an independent contractor selling your services on the open market, you are more free than an employee to make your own choices as to what you "bring to the table".
-However, this greater freedom means you also have an equally greater increase of job sales and income when you bring more to the table, and an equally greater loss of job sales when you bring less to the table.
-There are more direct negative consequences to screw ups, and more direct increases of income when you consistently do great jobs.
-So contractor work is really only advantageous for the movers who are consistently top in their field, and employee work is better and more stable for movers who are not consistent or who bring less to the table.
+As an independent contractor selling your services on the open market, you are more free than an employee to make your own choices as to which jobs you accept and what you do or don't "bring to the table".
+This greater freedom means you have a greater potential to make money when you bring more to the table, while at the same time a greater risk of doing poorly if you bring less to the table.
+In other words, there are more direct negative consequences to screw ups, and more direct increases of income when you consistently do great jobs.
+So "contractor" work is really only advantageous for the movers who are consistently top in their field, while "employee" work is better and more stable for movers who are not consistent or who bring less to the table.
 This contract point is to confirm that you are aware of this, and to warn you that if you don't go all out to be consistently "top in your field", this open market sales system for selling your contractor services is probably not going to work out well for you in the long term.
-If you take contractor work, you agree to blame only yourself for work drying up when you are late, you mess up, you look or act less professional, are less skilled, aren't certified, or otherwise bring less to the table.
+If you decide to do work as an "independent contractor", you agree to blame only yourself for work drying up if and when you are repeatedly late, you mess up, you look or act less professional, are less skilled, you don't communicate well, aren't certified, or otherwise bring less to the table.

 #6) PAY RATES